Rlohaustralia/auto-bg-remover/README.md

 - **Solution:** Initially, I had to manually restart Docker whenever a 502 error occurred, which was highly inefficient.
 To address this, I explored environment file configurations and modified the docker-compose.yml file to include restart: unless-stopped.
 This change ensured that the application restarts automatically if it encounters errors.
 As a result, the 502 error pages were eliminated, and refreshing the page now works seamlessly. </br>
 - **What I learned:** I learned the importance of configuring files because if a container stops due to an error or failure, it will automatically restart, minimizing downtime and ensuring the application remains available.</br></br>

+5️⃣

 ## Future Improvements
 Currently working on (Last updated on September 28, 2024) </br>
 ✔️ Ordered by priority</br>
 - **Improve image processing time:** Improve the app's ability to handle large data more efficiently, possibly through image resizing strategy, converting images to more efficient formats like webp, or Batch Processing Techniques.
-- **Enhanced Error Handling:** Provide more specific and user-friendly error messages when image processing fails, including possible solutions or retry options.
+- **Enhanced error handling:** Provide more specific and user-friendly error messages when image processing fails, including possible solutions or retry options.
-- **Background Removal Improvement:** Enhance the background removal algorithm for better accuracy with white and light-colored clothing or jewelry by applying multiple models or introducing a different model to adjust the background to a darker shade, thereby increasing contrast and minimizing post-processing needs.
+- **Background removal improvement:** Enhance the background removal algorithm for better accuracy with white and light-colored clothing or jewelry by applying multiple models or introducing a different model to adjust the background to a darker shade, thereby increasing contrast and minimizing post-processing needs.
-- **Mobile Optimization:** Ensure the UI is fully responsive and optimized for mobile devices.
+- **Mobile optimization:** Ensure the UI is fully responsive and optimized for mobile devices.
-- **Image Format Options for Download:** Allow users to choose different image formats (e.g., JPG, TIFF) for download rather than just PNG.
+- **Image format options for download:** Allow users to choose different image formats (e.g., JPG, TIFF) for download rather than just PNG.
-- **Language Support:** Add multi-language support for non-English users.
+- **Language support:** Add multi-language support for non-English users.
 </br>
 </br>